 The next stage is for Provident to divide up the £50 million in the Scheme between the people who have had their complaints upheld.

-You will be paid a percentage of your total redress number, not all of it.
+Customers who made a claim have been told which loans have been upheld and what the total redress for these loans is.
+You will be paid a percentage of this redress number, not all of it.

 Credit records will be cleaned

 In other schemes and Administrations, some people say getting rid of a default was the most important result for them.
 Not the small cash refund!

 For upheld loans, any defaults or missed payments will be removed from your credit record.